AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/General purpose instance families.md

 **Note:**

 -   You can go to the [ECS Instance Types Available for Each Region page](https://ecs-buy.aliyun.com/instanceTypes/#/instanceTypeByRegion) to view the instance types available in each region.
--   For more information about these specifications, see [Description of instance specifications](/intl.en-US/Instance/Instance families.mdsection_e9r_xkf_z15).
+-   For more information about these specifications, see [Description of instance specifications](/intl.en-US/Instance/Instance family.mdsection_e9r_xkf_z15).

 ## g6t, security-enhanced general purpose instance family

 Features

--   Implements trusted boot based on TCM or TPM chips.
-During a trusted boot, all modules in the boot chain from the underlying hardware to the guest OS are measured and verified.
+-   Implements trusted boots based on TCM or TPM chips.
+During a trusted boot, each module in the boot chain from the underlying hardware to the guest OS is measured and verified.
 -   Provides vTPMs that deliver a full set of trusted capabilities at the IaaS layer based on integrity monitoring.
 -   Supports the Enclave feature and provides a trusted isolation space inside ECS instances to encapsulate the security operations of legitimate software within an enclave.
 This ensures the confidentiality and integrity of your code and data against malware attacks.
 -   Offloads a large number of virtualization features to dedicated hardware with the use of the third-generation SHENLONG architecture to provide predictable and consistent ultra-high performance and reduce virtualization overheads.
 This instance family improves storage performance, network performance, and computing stability by an order of magnitude by using fast path acceleration of chips.